texhood/business_manager/docs/ARCHITECTURE.md

 ### Platform Components

-The platform consists of six core applications, each serving specific operational needs:
+The platform consists of eight frontend applications and a shared backend API, each serving specific operational needs:

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐